Can opening a savings account for a new baby help manage the vast costs of raising children in Australia?

 Savings.com.au’s two cents

-You can open a savings account for your baby: either open a standard savings account or open a kid’s bank account in their name to potentially earn a higher interest rate (but be hit by higher tax rates on interest earnings over $416).
+You can open either a standard savings account or a kid’s bank account in their name to potentially earn a higher interest rate (but possibly be hit by higher tax rates on interest earnings).

 Keep in mind that regular contributions over the years are key to growing your kid’s precious nest egg, because interest will only get you so far.
 A $10,000 balance earning 3% p.a. interest in a savings account will be worth around $17,000 over 18 years, but with monthly contributions of $100, it would be worth around $45,500!